What is supply chain planning (SCP)?

 The main supply chain planning processes include the following:

-- Sales and operations planning (S&OP) is an effort to match a manufacturer's supply with customer demand by having the sales department work with operations departments, such as manufacturing, marketing and procurement, to develop a single production plan.
+Sales and operations planning (S&OP) is an effort to match a manufacturer's supply with customer needs and demand by having the sales department work with operations departments -- such as manufacturing, marketing and procurement -- to develop a single production plan.
 The S&OP team starts by gathering information, such as recent forecasts and sales and inventory data, develops a demand plan and builds a production plan based on available manufacturing and distribution capacity.
-The team then reconciles the demand and production plans with resource constraints, such as finances, before meeting with executives to adjust the plan and obtain their final approval.
+The team then reconciles the demand and production plans against resource constraints -- such as finances -- before meeting with executives to adjust the plan and obtain their final approval.
 Some companies employ S&OP in a broader integrated business planning (IBP) process that rolls up the plans of other departments, such as finance and HR, into a single plan.
 In fact, IBP evolved from S&OP.

-- Material requirements planning (MRP) is a method for calculating and planning the raw materials and components needed to manufacture the products called for in the demand or production plan.
+Material requirements planning (MRP) is a method for calculating and planning the raw materials and components needed to manufacture the products outlined in the demand or production plan.
 It involves taking inventory of materials and components, identifying others that are needed and making plans to produce or buy them.
 MRP's critical role in the supply chain is obvious, since it affects the supply coming into a manufacturer and leaving it in the form of products continuing along the chain to distributors, retailers and ultimately to consumers.

 S&OP, IBP, MRP and MRP II all were processes before software vendors developed specialized modules for them.
-Today, most vendors of ERP suites, especially those expressly serving the manufacturing sector, have MRP modules, and a handful have S&OP software, and fewer still sell IBP tools.
+Today, most vendors of ERP suites – especially those expressly serving the manufacturing sector – have MRP modules and a handful have S&OP software, and fewer still sell IBP tools.
 There are dozens of niche MRP vendors.

-- Advanced planning and scheduling (APS) goes beyond simple production planning in an attempt to optimize more of the factors that can affect supply, especially materials, labor and plant capacity.
+Advanced planning and scheduling (APS) goes beyond simple production planning in an attempt to optimize more of the factors that can affect supply, especially materials, labor and plant capacity.
 It can also incorporate demand management and, in theory, provides a much finer-tuned mechanism for matching supply with demand.
 Major ERP vendors, including Oracle and SAP, sell dedicated APS modules.

 Importance of supply chain planning